The Impact of AI on Teachers: From Workload Reduction to New Challenges

 Automated essay grading powered by advanced NLP (Natural Language Processing).

-AI-Driven Parent Communication Tools (like ClassDojo or Kinderlime) sending automated progress updates.
+AI-Driven Parent Communication Tools (like ClassDojo or Kinderlime) are sending automated progress updates.

 2023: